-Fill in LHJ Name: County of San Bernardino Funding Level: Funding Level 3 el 3 Task 1: Identify and establish written consensus with {LHJ fills in #} 2organizations that can provide families short-term low-cost lodging, such as local community or faith-based organizations.Reporting period: July 1 - December 31, 2024, or as specified.
+Task 1: Identify and establish written consensus with {LHJ fills in #}organizations that can provide families short-term low-cost lodging, such as local community or faith-based organizations.Reporting period: July 1 - December 31, 2024, or as specified.
 Written consensus between partners (uploaded to SharePoint).
-January 31, 2025 Task 2: Document a standard operating procedure (SOP) for connecting families with temporary lodging, incorporating co-developed processes for referrals and follow-up to ensure temporary lodging is provided by partners in necessary circumstances.
+January 31, 2025 {dropdown menu w/ future PR dates} Task 2: Document a standard operating procedure (SOP) for connecting families with temporary lodging, incorporating co-developed processes for referrals and follow-up to ensure temporary lodging is provided by partners in necessary circumstances.
 Reporting period: January 1 - June 30, 2025, or as specified.
 Draft SOP (uploaded to SharePoint).
-July 31, 2025 Task 2 Resources: By July 1, 2023, CLPPB will upload to SharePoint a summary of survey findings on fam 1, 2024, CLPPB will upload to SharePoint an example SOP for connecting families with temporary lodging. had to SharePoint a summary of survey findings on family relocation procedures.
-By January ole SOP for connecting families with temporary lodging. tion procedures.
+July 31, 2025 {dropdown menu w/ future PR dates} Task 2 Resources: By July 1, 2023, CLPPB will upload to Sh 1, 2024, CLPPB will upload to SharePoint an example SOP t tion procedures.
 By January Task 3: Track referrals made, and families provided short-term lodging during remediation according to SOP.
 Reporting period: July 1 - December 31, 2025, or as specified, and subsequent 6-month reporting periods.
 List of referrals made.
 Number of families provided short-term lodging.
 January 31 and July 31 after completion of Task 2.
-Task 3 Resources: By July 1, 2024, CLPPB, with assistance of CLPPPs with available resources, will have developed and uploaded to SharePoint resources to provide families with local low-cost lodging information.
-Please indicate participation by designating the CLPPP contact name(s) of those who will assist: Patricia Molina, of CLPPPs with available resources, will have develope odging information.
-Please indicate participation by des ed and uploaded to vignating the CLPPP contact Action 2.3 Ensure access to low-cost legal services for tenants.
+Task 3 Resources: By July 1, 2024, CLPPB, with assistance SharePoint resources to provide families with local low-cost l name(s) of those who will assist:

+Action 2.3 Ensure access to low-cost legal services for tenants.

 Goal 3, Action 2.3 will be completed by all CLPPPs with available resources and is required for those with Funding Levels 2 and 3 by the reporting due date indicated below.
-For those with available resources in Funding Levels 2 and 3 by the reporting or tenants.
-Ible resources and is required for those with Funding Le In Funding Level 1. use the drop-down menu in the Rep evels 2 and 3 by the reporting orting Due Date column to designate if the contractor will report on progress made towards this action by an alternate date.
-CLPPPs are encouraged to pursue as many designate if the contractor will report on progress made towards this action by an alternate date.
+For those with available resources in Funding Level 1, use the drop-down menu in the Reporting Due Date column to designate if the contractor will report on progress made towards this action by an alternate date.
 CLPPPs are encouraged to pursue as many partnerships as possible to address the needs of local communities.
 At minimum, ensure that the following requirements are met: